+In addition the material on CSS in our textbook, there are a number of CSS materials available on the Internet.
 All of the web sites with HTML tutorials listed in the Lesson 1 Notes also have tutorials on CSS.
-Choose one of them to read about CSS before going on to the rest of Lesson 2.
-Here are links to the CSS tutorials:
+Here are links to some CSS tutorials:

 There are a number of relevant books available on UVU's subscription to Safari Books Online.
 (You can get to Safari Books Online by going to the following page: http://www.uvu.edu/library/find/books.html#ebook Under the UVU Library Ebook Collections heading look for a link for Safari Books Online.
 If you are off-campus you will need to log in with your UVID and password.)

 There are a lot of properties in CSS (especially CSS3).
 Here are some of the properties that are most relevant for this class.
 You should be sure to understand them.